rogdooley/OSEP-Code-And-Notes/Windows/Powershell/README.md

 ## Invoke-DeadPotato

 `Invoke-DeadPotato` is a specialized PowerShell loader designed to execute the **[DeadPotato](https://github.com/lypd0/DeadPotato)** .NET exploit (or any similarly structured binary) directly from memory.
 It supports embedded or remotely hosted gzipped+Base64 payloads.
+This can be generalized to use any .Net assembly with a public Main method.

 ### Features